 Psychological match events

-It's not unusual for a team with an enormous lead to lose their momentum and to start to back off.
-Also, a team performing unusually badly in the first half might get a telling off from the coach during halftime, making them pull themselves together.
+Moreover, a team performing unusually badly in the first half might get a tongue lashing from the coach during the break, and be able to pull themselves back together.

 If you're facing a team in a worse position than you and your confidence is strong or better, your players may underestimate your opponent and play below their normal capacity.
 The risk to underestimate your opponent is dependent on the points and position difference between the teams, your confidence level, and your team attitude for the match.
 The risk is higher at higher confidence levels and when there's a bigger gap in the standings.
 The only way to completely avoid underestimation is to play 'match of the season'.